podium-lib/podium-lib.github.io/docs/api/podlet.md

     reply.send(document);
 });
 ```

 <!--END_DOCUSAURUS_CODE_TABS-->

 ### .process(HttpIncoming)

-Method for processing a incoming HTTP request.
+Method for processing an incoming HTTP request.
 This method is intended to be
 used to implement support for multiple HTTP frameworks and in most cases will
-not need to be used directly by library users to create podlet servers.
+not need to be used directly by podlet developers when creating podlet servers.

 What it does:

--   Handles detection of development mode and sets appropriate defaults
+-   Handles detection of development mode and sets the appropriate defaults
 -   Runs context deserializing on the incoming request and sets a context object at `HttpIncoming.context`.

 Returns an [`HttpIncoming`](incoming.md) object.

-The method takes the following arguments:
+This method takes the following arguments:

 #### HttpIncoming (required)